 Subscribe to URJ President Rabbi Rick Jacobs' weekly podcast.

-Tune in weekly to hear Rabbi Rick Jacobs, President of the Union For Reform Judaism, offer (insights into the weekly Torah portion) to help open up Jewish thought and its contemporary influence on your life.
+Tune in to hear Rabbi Rick Jacobs, President of the Union For Reform Judaism, offer (insights into the weekly Torah portion) to help open up Jewish thought and its contemporary influence on your life.
 Subscribe now and find transcripts in the episode pages below.

 Most of us today aren’t tasked with wandering through the desert, like the ancient Israelites were... but we still find plenty to kvetch about!
 What if, instead of focusing on small annoyances, we turned to community-building and togetherness?
 This episode first aired in May 2018.